jondot/dredd/README.md

 ## Usage

 Dredd is a sort of DSL, sort of rule runner, combined.

-You have a rule you want to express, over various values in a collection, and you want to detect various outliers/exceptions within collections.
+Use it if you want to detect various outliers/exceptions within collections, detection is expressed with Dredd rules.

 To start, you should have